-My London2London expedition is a 3.5 year attempt to loop the planet using human power – rowing, cycling and kayaking 25,000 miles from London all the way back to London.
-I have already kayaked and cycled from London to Japan, crossing the English Channel, the dusty steppe of Kazkahsan, the furnace of the Gobi desert, the mountains of Japan and the wilderness of far east Russia.
+My London2London expedition is an attempt to loop the planet using human power – rowing, cycling and kayaking around 25,000 miles from London all the way back to London.
+As of January 2014 I have already kayaked and cycled from London to Japan, crossing the English Channel, the dusty steppe of Kazkahsan, the furnace of the Gobi desert, the mountains of Japan and the wilderness of far east Russia.
 In 2012 my bid to row from Japan to Canada was ended by rescue after a tropical storm, one month in.
-2013 sees my second attempt – rowing solo – for 200 days or so – across the North Pacific to Canada.
+In 2013 I rowed solo from Japan to the Aleutian Islands in Alaska.
+In May 2014 I will resume the expedition with a 1,400 mile kayak to the nearest road.

-I will then cycle across Canada and the U.S during the deep winter, before rowing home across the Atlantic in 2014.
+I will then cycle across Canada and the U.S, before rowing home across the Atlantic in 2014.
 It is a gruelling expedition, a route never before attempted, taking in some of the most challenging climates and environments in the world.

 I am supporting four great charities during my L2L expedition, all of which relate to causes which have affected me, or those close to me, in recent years.